Researchers

 Rudy Jocqué

 The focus of Rudy’s studies is the family Zodariidae on a global scale, while he has been involved in revisions of several genera of Afrotropical Linyphiidae, Lycosidae, Ctenidae and Corinnidae, amongst others.
 He also described the families Halidae and Chummidae from Africa.
-He is also currently involved in the PBI Oonopidae project as a senior investigator, and is the curator of the vast collection of the Royal Museum for Central Africa in Belgium.
+He is the former curator of the vast collection of the Royal Museum for Central Africa in Belgium.

 Further information